Home » Training » Graduate and Post-graduate Students » Postdoctoral Fellowship

 - Direct clinical work of 20 – 21 hours per week, including 2 regularly scheduled intake times per week (3 intakes may be scheduled at a beginning of the semester, in accordance with the Center’s needs), 1 Emergency intake time per week, 14-15 hours of psychotherapy with individuals and/or couples, and 3 hours of group therapy co-leadership (two groups).

 Back-up, crisis/emergency cell phone coverage for one week (evenings and weekends), three times a year, through which consultation is provided to UIC Housing administrators and to the UIC InTouch Hotline.

-- Participation in the weekly Clinical Meeting.
+- Participation in the weekly clinical and training meetings.

 - Other duties as assigned by the Counseling Center.

 Supervision and Training Provided to the Post-doctoral Fellow

 - Two hours of weekly individual supervision with a licensed clinical psychologist who has been licensed a minimum of three years, focusing on clinical and supervisory work.

 - One half hour of group supervision with each group co-facilitator.

 - Bi-weekly attendance at group consultation meetings and staff professional development meetings as scheduled throughout the year.

 - One hour meeting with the Assistant Director of Training focusing on support and oversight for the post-doctoral year, bi-weekly during Fall semester and monthly for the remainder of the year.